tomicz/unity-procedurally-generated-grid/README.md

 # Limitations

-* Unity only allows 55k vertices per object, which means that you will be able to only display up to 14400 quads.
+* Please be advised that Unity imposes a limit of 55,000 vertices per object, which equates to a maximum display of 14,400 quads.

-* Each quad contains 6 angles or two triangles and it's possible to reach an integer limit.
-Unity mesh triangles only support integer numbers.
+* It is important to note that each quad is comprised of 6 angles or two triangles, and that Unity mesh triangles exclusively support integer values.
+Consequently, it is possible to reach an integer limit.